ibratface/AIND-Isolation/heuristics_analysis.md

 Student MCS         74.29%
 ```

-The result is very encouraging.
+The result is a very encouraging **74.29%**.
 In other tournament runs, winrates were consistently above 70%.
-Moreover, it beats every other player by a significant margin in each matchup.
+Moreover, it beats every other player by a decisive margin in each match.

+All in all, this is a rather primitive implementation of Monte Carlo Tree Search.
+Additional improvements can be made by applying heuristics to the sampling of movesets, for example.
+It's definitely possible to achieve much higher winrates with further refinement.

 <br>